Sub-C Rechargeable Battery

 Rechargeable Sub-C Nickel Cadmium (NiCd) batteries are an older type of rechargeable Sub-C batteries.

-These batteries feature a nominal voltage of 1.2V, and nominal capacity in the 1200-2400 mAh range, although the actual capacity depends on the battery use, temperature, age, and similar.
+These batteries feature a nominal voltage of 1.2V and a nominal capacity in 1200-2400 mAh range, although the actual capacity depends on the battery use, temperature, age, and similar.

-Pros of NiCd Sub-C batteries are their price and the ability to provide strong currents - most models are able to provide 10C currents without any adverse issues.
+Pros of NiCd Sub-C batteries are their price and the ability to provide strong currents - most models are able to provide 10C currents without any adverse issues and are often used in high-drain applications like cordless tools and similar.

 On the other hand, NiCd Sub-C batteries contain toxic Cadmium and MUST be recycled properly.
 Also, they support a relatively low number of charging/discharging cycles (200-300 cycles, although some manufacturers claim 400-500 cycles) and have a very strong memory effect - they should often be fully discharged before being recharged again.